TRENCHLESS * FULL REPLACEMENT * 100-YEAR HDPE

 How long does the new HDPE pipe last?

 HDPE sewer pipe installed via bursting carries a documented service life of 100 years or more.
-HDPE is fusion-welded into a single seamless run with no joints — making it highly resistant to root intrusion, corrosion, and ground movement.
+HDPE is fusion-welded into a single smooth run with no joints — making it highly resistant to root intrusion, corrosion, and ground movement.

 Will my yard, driveway, or landscaping be torn up?